d-bl/GroundForge-help/docs/snow-mix/index.md

 ![](variants2.png?align=left)
 On the left variants of another recipe.
-In this case it is a matter of playing with the left/right radio buttons and replace a _ctc_ with _crc_ or _clc_ and another with _lcl_ or _rcr_.
+At a first glance, this looks like a matter of playing with the left/right radio buttons and replace a _ctc_ with _crc_ or _clc_ and another with _lcl_ or _rcr_.
+In fact, it is more complicated to follow the sequence of steps below.

 ### (Un)twist legs